Gaurv03/RotatingNavigation/README.md

 # RotatingNavigation
-This contain a lot of CSS code which will help to understand css better
+This contain a lot of CSS code which will help to understand CSS better